profexorgeek/NarfoxSparrow/README.md

 1. Once authenticated, credentials will be saved for the future.
 Delete the `auth.json` file to force new auth.
 1. The application will give the user a chance to tweet immediately
 1. The application will tweet images and text continually at random intervals based on the config settings
+1. The application keeps a history and checks tweets against the history to try to avoid duplicate content in too short a time frame

 **Note:** that the application does _not_ currently guard against duplicate posts.
 When I built this I had roughly 150 gamedev images in a folder.
 I figured if the bot tweets 3x per day it would be roughly 50 days between duplicate